Call today and speak with a member of our team. Find out if you can claim compensation.

 In order to make a successful claim for elbow injury compensation, you will need to get specialist advice from an expert personal injury solicitor.

 If you have not done so already, use the elbow injury compensation calculator above to estimate the amount of compensation that you may be entitled to receive should your claim be successful.
 The calculated compensation amount is only an estimate.
-The amount of compensation that you may receive will be highly dependent on the specific circumstances of your claim and the severity of the injuries that you have sustained.
-Once you have used the compensation calculator, call us and speak with one of our expert personal injury lawyers who will quickly tell you whether you may be entitled to make a claim.
+Once you have used the compensation calculator, call us and speak with a member of our expert team who will quickly tell you whether you may be entitled to make a claim.

 Essentially the elbow is where the humerus bone of the upper arm meets the radius and ulna bones of the forearm to form a hinge joint in the upper arm.
-Injuries to the elbow are fairly common and are usually accompanied by injury to shoulder or wrist joints.
+Injuries to the elbow are fairly common and are usually accompanied by injuries to shoulder or wrist joints.
 For the purpose of accurately calculating elbow injury compensation it is important to assess the injury promptly and accurately, taking into account age and the nature of the injury itself – particularly because of the risk of accompanying vascular involvement.

 The elbow is one of the more complicated joints in your body, and understanding exactly what bones, muscles and ligaments it is comprised of will help you determine what kind of elbow injury you might be seeking compensation for.
 Your biceps allow you to bend your elbow, while your triceps enable you to extend it.
 These muscles are supported by the humerus, radius and ulna bones, and are joined to the aforementioned bones by the anterior and ulna collateral ligaments.